jacobtennessen/MalariaHallmarks/README.md

 e.g. perl GetTrident.pl -a Fst_Regions_50k_pops_1_2.txt -b Fst_Regions_50k_pops_2_3.txt -c Fst_Regions_50k_pops_1_3.txt -r 50000 -v Viable_Fst_Regions_50k.txt -o Trident_50k_pops_1_2_3.txt

-To calculate ⏸️ for a test of Arrested Sweep:
+To calculate ΠAHz (aka ⏸️) for a test of Arrested Sweep:

 1. Use HetDifsPerRegion.pl on vcf data to calculate heterozygosity differences per pair of individuals

 e.g perl HetDifsPerRegion.pl -m /path/to/directory/ -a 0,3,4,7,8,9 -v ALL.chrCHROM_GRCh38.genotypes.vcf.gz -d Chrom_Data.txt -c 2 -o Het_Difs_Pop1

 #For efficiency, this can optionally by run on each vcf separately, or sets of vcfs, in parallel (e.g. if each chromosome is a separate vcf).
-As with 🔱, use the generic vcf name with CHROM placeholder.
+As with TR/🔱, use the generic vcf name with CHROM placeholder.

 2. Use HetDifsPerSite.pl on vcf data to calculate average heterozygosity differences for each site.